-1. To provide a learning environment in which students acquire, develop, and deploy skills of rational thought and critical analysis.

-2. To enable students to evaluate arguments and information.

-3. To empower students to systematically challenge received traditions of knowledge, beliefs and values.

-4. To enable students to acquire skills and competencies, including written and spoken communication skills.

-5. To ensure that students examine the purposes and consequences of their education and experience at University, and to foster acceptance of professional and ethical action and the social responsibility of graduates.

-6. To foster among students the competence and the confidence to contribute creatively and responsibly to the development of their society.

-7. To provide structured opportunities for students from disparate disciplines to co-operatively interact within a learning situation.
+- 1. To provide a learning environment in which students acquire, develop, and deploy skills of rational thought and critical analysis. - 2.
+To enable students to evaluate arguments and information. - 3.
+To empower students to systematically challenge received traditions of knowledge, beliefs and values. - 4.
+To enable students to acquire skills and competencies, including written and spoken communication skills. - 5.
+To ensure that students examine the purposes and consequences of their education and experience at University, and to foster acceptance of professional and ethical action and the social responsibility of graduates. - 6.
+To foster among students the competence and the confidence to contribute creatively and responsibly to the development of their society. - 7.
+To provide structured opportunities for students from disparate disciplines to co-operatively interact within a learning situation.

-8. To provide opportunities for students to explore discipline and paradigm bases other than those of their professional or major disciplinary specialisation through non-specialist subjects offered in those other areas.

-9. To provide an environment in which students are able to experience the benefits of moving beyond the knowledge boundaries of a single discipline and explore cross- and interdisciplinary connections.

-10. To provide a learning environment and teaching methodology in which students can bring the approaches of a number of disciplines to bear on a complex problem or issue.
+- 8. To provide opportunities for students to explore discipline and paradigm bases other than those of their professional or major disciplinary specialisation through non-specialist subjects offered in those other areas. - 9.
+To provide an environment in which students are able to experience the benefits of moving beyond the knowledge boundaries of a single discipline and explore cross- and interdisciplinary connections. - 10.
+To provide a learning environment and teaching methodology in which students can bring the approaches of a number of disciplines to bear on a complex problem or issue.

-General Education requirements
+General Education Requirements

-The basic General Education requirements are the same for students in all courses:
+The basic General Education requirements are the same for students in all single degree courses.
+Over the course of a degree program students:

-- Four (4) session length subjects carrying 7.5 credit points each or their equivalent in combinations of session length and year long subjects; - An additional fifty-six (56) hours of study which fosters acceptance of professional and ethical action and social responsibility.
+- satisfactorily complete a minimum of 30 credit points of study in General Education subjects or their equivalent; - undertake an additional fifty-six (56) hours of study which ensures that students examine the purposes and consequences of their education and experience at university, and fosters acceptance of professional and ethical action and social responsibility.
 This fifty-six hours of study may be distributed throughout the course, or exist as a separate subject, depending on the course.